Asakadai Station: Lines

 The station is served by the Tōbu Tōjō Line from Ikebukuro in Tokyo, with some services inter-running via the Tokyo Metro Yurakucho Line to Shin-Kiba and the Tokyo Metro Fukutoshin Line to Shibuya and onward via the Tokyu Toyoko Line and Minato Mirai Line to Motomachi-Chūkagai.
 Located between Asaka and Shiki stations, it is 16.4 km from the Tōbu Tōjō Line terminus at Ikebukuro.
 Rapid Express, Express, Semi express, and Local services stop at this station.

 The station is adjacent and at right angles to Kita-Asaka Station on the Musashino Line operated by JR East.

 Station layout

-The station consists of two island platforms serving four tracks.
+The station is composed of two island platforms serving four tracks.
 The station building is located above the platforms, which are situated in a cutting.

 Platforms

+Rapid Express, Express, and Semi-Express trains usually use platforms 1 and 4 in their respective directions.
+Local trains usually use platforms 2 and 3 in their respective directions.

 History

 The station opened on 6 August 1974.

 Through-running to and from Shibuya via the Tokyo Metro Fukutoshin Line commenced on 14 June 2008.

 From 17 March 2012, station numbering was introduced on the Tōbu Tōjō Line, with Asakadai Station becoming "TJ-13".

 Through-running to and from Yokohama and Motomachi-Chukagai via the Tokyu Toyoko Line and Minatomirai Line commenced on 16 March 2013.

 From March 2023, Asakadai Station became a Rapid Express service stop following the abolishment of the Rapid (快速, Kaisoku) services and reorganization of the Tōbu Tōjō Line services.
+In addition, through service via the Tōkyū Shin-yokohama Line, Sōtetsu Shin-yokohama Line, Sōtetsu Main Line, and Sōtetsu Izumino Line to Shin-Yokohama, Ebina, and Shōnandai commenced.